 The strip was created by newspaperman Monte Barrett in 1927 and kept running in syndication until 1968.
 (See the Monte Barrett bio at the Des Moines Register.)
 His comic was aimed at women readers, and the radio serial that followed a decade later was broadcast in the morning, prime time for soap operas and other programs aimed at women listeners.
 Jane Arden was promoted in newspaper display ads as “the most beautiful girl in comics,” which became “the most beautiful girl in the newspaper world” to radio listeners.

-And it was a pretty exciting series launch at that, starting with a murder in the newspaper building’s elevator, and Jane giving orders to the coroner, the police and her boss!
-By the second episode, the newspaper’s reputation was an issue — imagine, letting someone literally get away with murder in the newspaper’s own building… Computing papers dive right into the fun of teasing the editor.
+But these two mp3 episodes, whatever their broadcast dates, made a pretty exciting series launch, starting with a murder in the newspaper building’s elevator, and Jane giving orders to the coroner, the police and her boss!
+By the second episode, the newspaper’s reputation was an issue — imagine, letting someone literally get away with murder in the newspaper’s own building.
+Of course competing papers dive right into the fun of teasing the editor.

-John Dunning’s 1998 edition of “On the Air, the Encyclopedia of Old-Time Radio” lists the series title as simply “Jane Arden,” without “The adventures of…” and says it was broadcast until June 23, 1939, as a Blue Network soap opera, weekday mornings at 10:15.
+John Dunning’s 1998 edition of “On the Air, the Encyclopedia of Old-Time Radio” lists the series title as simply “Jane Arden,” (without “The Adventures of…” given in these recordings) and says it was broadcast until June 23, 1939, as a Blue Network soap opera, weekday mornings at 10:15.
 Time zones and other concerns may have shifted the timeslot; I’ve seen one station’s newspaper ad for a late-afternoon broadcast.
-And a quick check of 1938-39 Chicago Tribune radio listings confirms the program was on at 9:15 a.m. on WLS in the Central time zone, with a music program taking over its time slot on Monday, June 26.
+And a quick check of 1938-39 Chicago Tribune radio listings confirms the program was on at 9:15 a.m. on WLS in the Central time zone, with a music program taking over its slot on Monday, June 26.
 Sorry, Jane.